B4UDW3RK5/Hackers/README.md

     [4.2] TAKING A TURN

-             [4.2.1] Add a card from your hand to your FILES & resolve the action described in the card's Info Box if the card's criteria are met.
+             [4.2.1] Add a card from your hand to your FILES & resolve the action described in the card's INFO BOX if the card's criteria are met.

              [4.2.2] Add the card from the top of the deck or the card in